 Making the decision to go to treatment for substance abuse can definitely be life-changing for an addict.
 But sometimes the whole idea of what “rehab” is all about can be distorted by movie plots and celebrity rehab stories.

-So, maybe you are unclear what an effective chemical dependency rehabilitation program like Adult & Teen Challenge in Florida is really like?
+So, maybe you are unclear what an effective chemical dependency rehabilitation program in Florida is really like?
 There are many fallacies about substance abuse rehabs in Largo, FL, and other Florida locations.

 Although all rehab programs in Florida have a standardized set of treatments, each rehab is unique.
 Outcomes can be highly influenced mostly by the length of stay in the program.
 Short-term rehabs in Florida rarely work.
 The better rehabs will last several months, not a few days, since it takes that long to get the drugs or alcohol totally out and the addict can begin again to live in truth, positive thinking, and have motivations toward a successful future.